insomnimus/ppkg/docs/cmdlets/ppkg-search.md

 Accept wildcard characters: False
 ```

-### -query
+### -pattern
-The package name or the name of an executable to search for (accepts glob)
+The package name, a keyword or the name of an executable to search for (accepts glob)

 ```yaml
 Type: String[]